siran/writing/books/A Maxwell Universe/A Maxwell Universe - 202 THE POINT-MASS PATH.md

 Newton did **not** insist that matter is literally structureless.
 In *Principia* (Book I, Lemma I) he states it is **convenient** to treat bodies as points for calculation.
-He believed matter had internal “least parts,” but lacked a theory to describe them.
+He believed matter had internal “least parts,” though he rejected classical atomism and lacked a theory for the substructure.

 To express gravitational influence, he introduced **absolute space and absolute time**, grounding them in God’s creation: